-- Represents investments in the PA Treasury Department's money market and short-term investment fund (STIF).
+2/Represents investments in the PA Treasury Department's money market and short-term investment fund (STIF).
 This fund is comprised of short-term, investment-grade securities, which are mainly U.S. Treasuries, agencies, or repurchase agreements.
-It is also comprised of short-term assets in the Aggregate Bond Index Fund and Stable Value Fund from the Statements of Net Position Available for Benefits. - 2/ NA represents securities that are either not rated or had a withdrawn rating. - 3/ Fixed income securities exposed to credit risk and U.S. government guaranteed securities, as noted in the subsequent paragraph, are comprised of cash and temporary investments, the Short Term Money Market Fund, the Aggregate Bond Index Fund, and the Stable Value Fund from the Statements of Net Position Available for Benefits.
+It is also comprised of short-term assets in the Aggregate Bond Index Fund and Stable Value Fund from the Statements of Net Position Available for Benefits.

+3/Fixed income securities exposed to credit risk and U.S. government guaranteed securities, as noted in the subsequent paragraph, are comprised of cash and temporary investments, the Short Term Money Market Fund, the Aggregate Bond Index Fund, and the Stable Value Fund from the Statements of Net Position Available for Benefits.